robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

 </h4>

 1. Open the login.component.html file

+    ```bash
+    login.component.html
+    ```

 1. Next to the cancel button add the following HTML to give a link to the create page

   ```html
   <span><a [routerLink]="['/signup']">create account</a></span>
   ```

-1. You should now to be able to create accounts and navigate between the signup and login pages.
-Once logged in or account created, you will be redirected to the home page and shown the todo items.
+1. If you go to [http://localhost:4200/signup](http://localhost:4200/signup) you should now to be able to signup and navigate between the signup and login pages.
+Once signed up,  you will be redirected to the home page and shown the todo items.

 <div class="exercise-end"></div>